The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-using-render.md

 ## Deploy A Server

-Follow these instructions to deploy an Express app that does NOT include a database.
-If your app serves static assets or includes a database, go to the next sections.

 1. Make sure you are signed in using your GitHub account
-2. https://dashboard.render.com/ and click on New +
+2. https://dashboard.render.com/ and click on **New +**
 3. Select **Web Service**
 4. Choose **Git Provider** to find a repository on your account.
+It may take some time for your repositories to load.
+    * If your repository is public, you can provide a link to the repository but it will not be able to auto-deploy on future commits.
+As such, this is NOT the preferred method.
 5. Fill out the information for your Server

    * Name - the name of your app (it will appear in the URL that render gives you.
 For example: `app-name-here.onrender.com`)